GhostyORG/Ghosty/docs/README.md

 An open source project to list all the awesome bot of discord.

 # Quick Mention
-- [] Inside of the files, it will be directed to other files that i have not yet added to the repo.
-I will add the files once they are not bugged up and are completely working.
+- [] Please do not claim this as yours when you are forking this repo.
+We will take action aginst your list if you claim it as yours <3.

 # TO-DOs
 - [] Hire more devs
-- [] Get started on the ejs of the site
+- [] Fix OAuth when trying to login to the site
 - [] Get site up and running for users to use

 # Done
 - [] Finished API
+- [] Get started on the ejs of the site
+- [] Got site up and running for testing purposes

 # Socials
 - Discord: https://discord.gg/fabzKhZXmC